marcomoretto/Ecomics_COLOMBOS/README.md

 #### Data availability:

-For convenience, a copy of the dataset can be download directly from this repository.
+For convenience, a copy of the datasets can be found in the `data` directory.

 **COLOMBOS**: http://colombos.fmach.it/cws_data/compendium_data/ecoli_compendium_data.zip